cheekstain/maze/DESIGN.md

 	2. We first check the last move attempted and use the avatarComm module to see if the last move attempted was successful.
 	3. We then update the *mazeStruct* accordingly.
 	4. Then, if the avatar which attempted the last move is currently on the path of another avatar that we are not currently following, then we will record in the *avatars* data structure that the last avatar that tried to make a move is now following the avatar whose path it is currently on.
-	5. If the last avatar that made a move is not following anyone (that is, it is not on anyone else’s path that has already been tagged with a path_id:
+	5. If the last avatar that made a move is not following anyone (that is, it is not on anyone else’s path that has already been tagged with a step_count:
 	6. Tag the new coordinate using *mazestruct*, specifying that this avatar is the first avatar to visit this coordinate.
-The path_id is also incremented, and this coordinate is tagged with this new path_id.
+The step_count is also incremented, and this coordinate is tagged with this new step_count.
 	7. The logfile is then updated to reflect the previous move.
 	8. The UI is updated.
 11. Then we focus on the current turn.
 If the current turn avatar is not following another avatar:
 	1. If this is the not only avatar remaining that is not following another avatar’s path:
 		2. If we see that we are one move away from moving into the path of another avatar (as determined by the *mazestruct* module) we will attempt to move into that spot.
 		3. Otherwise, we will then eliminate all of the directions that are known to have walls that prevent us from moving into that direction.
 	2. We will then check to see whether we are at a dead end (that is, three directions are blocked and the only way out is the way we came).
-In this case, go back the way we came by checking the coordinates on all four directions, and selecting the direction which contains the lowest path_id that has been tagged by the current avatar whose turn it is.
+In this case, go back the way we came by checking the coordinates on all four directions, and selecting the direction which contains the lowest step_count that has been tagged by the current avatar whose turn it is.
 	3. Or else, look at all of the directions that currently unexplored and pick one of those at random to explore.
 	4. Then the *avatarComm* module is used to communicate to the server that this is the next move that the avatar wishes to make.
 	5. Then, the last_move struct is updated accordingly to record the move that the avatar just attempted to make.
 12. Otherwise (meaning this is the only avatar remaining that is not following another avatar’s path):
-	1. Backtrack and follow the path that the current avatar has just come from by checking the coordinates on all four directions, and selecting the direction which contains the lowest path_id that has been tagged by the current avatar whose turn it is.
+	1. Backtrack and follow the path that the current avatar has just come from by checking the coordinates on all four directions, and selecting the direction which contains the lowest step_count that has been tagged by the current avatar whose turn it is.
 	2. Then the *avatarComm* module is used to communicate to the server that this is the next move that the avatar wishes to make.
 	3. Then, the last_move struct is updated accordingly to record the move that the avatar just attempted to make.
 13. Else (meaning it is following another avatar):
 	1. We will check all four directions and check if one of the neighbouring coordinates was tagged as being part of the path of another avatar that we are not currently following.
 	2. If so, and if the avatar we are currently following happens to be following the path of the newly discovered avatar, then we will attempt to move in that direction (such that we are now on the path of the newly discovered avatar)
 	3. Otherwise, we will check the coordinates on all four directions to see which ones are part of the path of the avatar we are currently following.
-If we find multiple coordinates, we will pick the coordinate with the highest path_id.
+If we find multiple coordinates, we will pick the coordinate with the highest step_count.
 	4. Then the *avatarComm* module is used to communicate to the server that this is the next move that the avatar wishes to make.
 	5. Then, the last_move struct is updated accordingly to record the move that this avatar just attempted to make.
 14. Once the game has ended, we use the avatarComm module to determine success or failure, and we use the logfile to record this.